Footsteps of Paul Tour--March 6-23, 2028

 Pergamum (7 Churches of Revelation)

-Hotel: Day 1 Titania Hotel in Athens
+Hotel: Day 1 of 3: Titania Hotel in Athens

-DAY 9 – Tuesday, October - 3 island cruise Relax Day
+Day 11 - Sunday, March 12, 2028 - 3 island cruise Relax Day

 It's a day of relaxation as we take the entire day to sail the Aegean Sea and visit three different Greek islands: Hydra, Poros, and Aegina.
 Sit back and enjoy conversing with our fellow passengers while making short stops at the three islands.
 Choose to go on a quick swim in one of the bays or shop in the many unique shops.
 Lunch is provided on the boat.
 Return to the Athens hotel relaxed and ready to finish this trip in a strong way.
 (NOTE: For those who would rather not go on the cruise, which lasts the entire day, you are welcome to spend the day relaxing at our Athens hotel with a view to the Parthenon.
 A survey will be given later next year to see who would rather just relax at the hotel; you would be credited with $100 for not going.)

-Hotel: Day 2 Titania Hotel in Athens
+Hotel: Day 2 of 3 Titania Hotel in Athens

-DAY 12 – Friday, October : CORINTH / PATRAS
+DAY 13 – Tuesday, March 14, 2028 - CORINTH / PATRAS

 We pack up the bus and begin our final day in Greece.
 An hour away is Corinth, a place of great biblical significance.
 After all, Paul wrote two (and probably four) letters to the Corinthians, and he stayed here as well.
 The culture was pagan, meaning that Paul had to deal with some earthly issues as he directed the early Greek believers.
 After stopping to observe the Corinth Canal, we will visit the museum, the Bema Seat (described in Acts 18), the Doric temple of Apollo, the Askesleion, Agora, Lechaion Road, and the Periene Fountain.
 We will also have a chance to see the Erastus Inscription lying on the ground and proof that such a Christian governmental official mentioned in the New Testament (2 Tim.
 4:20; Rom.
 16:23) actually existed.
-After lunch in the quaint town, we head along the coast for a couple of hours as we head toward Patras where we will catch an afternoon ferry ride (with meals and sleeping accommodations) on a cargo sheep (but with sleeping rooms) to Bari on the southeastern coast of Italy, arriving the next morning.
+After lunch in the quaint town, we head along the coast for a couple of hours as we head toward Patras where we will catch an afternoon ferry ride (with meals and sleeping accommodations) on a cargo ship (but with sleeping rooms) to Bari on the southeastern coast of Italy, arriving the next morning.

 Hotel: Superfast Ferries on the Adriatic Seas

-Corinth
+Video Corinth

-DAY 13 – Saturday, October - POMPEII / POZZOULI
+DAY 14 – Wednesday March 15, 2028 - POMPEII / POZZOULI

 After disembarking from the ferry, we are met by our host Daniel and begin traveling across southern Italy for several hours.
 Our only stop of the day is Pompeii, which was buried under a layer of ash and pumice by a sudden eruption of Mount Vesuvius in the year AD 79.
 People who walked these streets were the generation of the early apostles, and Paul’s message had reached there long before the destruction (which occurred twelve years after Paul’s execution.)
 The activities of Vesuvius were already beginning to cause disturbances during Paul’s lifetime.
 Most scholars believe he arrived in AD 62; later that year, while Paul awaited his first appearance before Nero in Rome, an earthquake caused a tsunami with a tidal wave that swamped the ships at Ostia harbor, ruining as much as one third of the Alexandrian grain.
 Paul walked the roads of many Roman cities similar to Pompeii, and the imagery of the Epistles is nowhere more easily pictured.
 We will be given free time to explore houses, shops, temples, squares, streets and even some of the darker quarters of the city.
-From here, we watch a sunset as we head toward our hotel on top of a hill overlooking the bay at Pozzouli.
+From here, we watch a sunset as we head toward our hotel on top of a hill overlooking the bay at Pozzouli (ancient Puteoli).

-Hotel:Hotel Gli Dei, Pozzuoli
+Hotel: Hotel Gli Dei, Pozzuoli

-DAY 14 – Sunday, October - POZZOULI / MINTURNO (APPIAN WAY)/ CATACOMBS / ROME
+DAY 15 – Thursday, March 16, 2028- POZZOULI / APPIAN WAY/ CATACOMBS / ROME

 Hotel: Hotel President in Rome